InnocentusLime/innocentusLime.github.io/content/blog/rust_arconoid.md

 # Why the re-orientation

-I have designed the arcanoid application in such a way, that it does not fit well into a portait style orientation.
+I have designed the arcanoid application in such a way, that it does not fit well into a portrait style orientation.
 While designing the app -- there were two routes I could take when implementing mobile support:

 * Rotate the rendered graphics automatically
 * Just expect the device to be in landscape mode